ibm-cloud-docs/sap-netweaver-power/sap-power-determine-configuration.md

 ## Network configuration
 {: #network-config}

-Ensure that you have a working network Direct Link connection between the {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}} colocation and {{site.data.keyword.cloud}} or your on-premises networks.
+Ensure that you have a working network Direct Link connection between the {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}} data centers and {{site.data.keyword.cloud}} or your on-premises networks.
 This connection is required for management and for access to your SAP applications.
 For more information, see [Ordering Direct Link Connect on classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).

 ## Storage configuration
 {: #storage_config}